JvanKatwijk/qt-dab/README.md

 	a.
 Support for pluto devices - experimental though,
 	b. saving gain settings for different channels when configured,
-	c. support for saving the ensemble data in detail when scanning,
+	c. support for saving detailed output of the scan,
+	d. clock error counter and rs corrections counter
-	d. improved algorithm for frequency synchronization,
+	e. improved algorithm for frequency synchronization,
-	e. for windows both 32 and 64 bit executables,
+	f. for windows both 32 and 64 bit installers,
-	f. also for dabMini an appImage (x64) is availablce.
+	g. also for dabMini an appImage (x64) is availablce.

 ------------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST